 Description: This course utilizes large data sets to discern large scale crime patterns.
 The student is introduced to crime databases and follows criminal activity patterns correlated to such variables as physical area, time or economics.
 This course involves research design and statistical analysis and is a group project-driven course.
-Offered Spring Semester, odd-numbered years.
+Offered Fall semester, even-numbered years.